This year’s flagship battle on the Android side has already begun. It is Snapdragon 8 Gen 2 vs Dimensity 9200 tonight.

 Multimedia

-It is not a surprise that MediaTek traditionally have been all about performance and scarcely pays attention to the other aspects of the SoC.
-This year however, MediaTek has decided to turn that narrative on it’s head.
+It is not a surprise that MediaTek traditionally has been all about performance and scarcely pays attention to the other aspects of the SoC.
+This year, however, MediaTek has decided to turn that narrative on its head.

 MediaTek Dimensity 9000 brought support for up to a maximum 320MP camera resolution.
 This beats out the 200MP support offered by Qualcomm.